Justice (store)

-Justice operates "Club Justice" as a loyalty program.
-You can earn points and redeem these points for discounts on purchases.
-Justice also sold licensed merchandise from popular Nickelodeon and Disney Channel franchises, such as iCarly, Victorious, Wizards of Waverly Place, and Liv and Maddie.
+Justice also makes licensed merchandise from popular franchises, which have in the past included iCarly, Victorious, Wizards of Waverly Place, and Liv and Maddie.

-Justice carried girls size 6 through size 20, as well as plus sizes for size 10–24.
-Plus sized dresses, tops and jackets are available online and select styles in store.
+Justice makes girls size 6 through size 20, as well as plus sizes for size 10–24.
+Plus sized dresses, tops and jackets are also available.

-Justice had over 1,000 stores at its peak in March 2016.
-These stores were mainly located in Canada and the United States of America, however, some stores were located in Mexico, Central America, South America, Asia, Australia, and the Middle East.
-Since August 2021 Walmart Canada began carrying Justice line at 326 across Canada.
+The brand was purchased by Bluestar Alliance in 2020.
+Justice began being sold exclusively at Walmart the next year.
+Justice products are also available for purchase through Walmart online.

+Since August 2021, Walmart Canada began carrying Justice line.

 History

 Limited Too was created by The Limited, Inc. in 1987 as a younger girls/infants version of The Limited.
-From 1987 to 1995, the number of stores increased from two to 288 different retail locations.
-In 1996, a new senior management team refocused Limited Too into a preteen girls fashion store.
+In 1996, a new senior management team refocused Limited Too into a preteen girls' fashion store.
 In 1999, Limited Too, Inc. spun off to establish a strong and independent brand identity.

 From 2001 to 2003 the company operated the Mishmash chain that targeted 15- to 20-year-old women and sold apparel, accessories, and gifts and competed head-to-head with chains like Gadzooks, Wet Seal, and the women's businesses of Abercrombie & Fitch, Hollister Co., and American Eagle Outfitters.
-The chain folded in 2003 because Too Inc. felt that they knew and understood the preteen customer better.
-Committed to this focus, Too Inc. launched the first Justice: Just for Girls stores in January 2004; many of the early Justice stores were in converted Mishmash stores.
+The chain folded in 2003 and in January 2004, Too Inc. launched the first Justice: Just for Girls stores; many of the early Justice stores were in converted Mishmash stores.

 On July 10, 2006, Too Inc. completed its name change to Tween Brands, Inc., and began trading on the NYSE under the symbol, 'TWB'.
-In February 2008, there were 582 Limited Too stores in 47 states and Puerto Rico as well as 25 franchised stores in the Middle East.
-At its peak, Limited Too had over 600 stores, many of which were converted to the Justice brand between December 2008 and June 2010.

-On June 25, 2009, Dressbarn announced that it would buy Tween Brands, Inc, in a friendly acquisition.
+On June 25, 2009, Dress Barn announced that it would buy Tween Brands, Inc, in a friendly acquisition.
 In 2010, Tween Brands began a boys clothing line entitled “Brothers”.
-Clothing from Brothers was initially sold online only, but was eventually sold in select Justice stores as well as standalone Brothers stores.